pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/legacy-system-extension/index.md

 weight: 700
 ---

-The following alert will be shown when you are using Karabiner-elements 12.x.x on macOS Catalina.
+If you are using old Karabiner-Elements (12.x.x or earlier) on macOS Catalina or later, the following alert will be shown.

-Upgrading Karabiner-Elements 13.0.0 or later solves this issue.
+Please upgrade Karabiner-Elements 13.0.0 or later.

 {{< local-image src="images/legacy-system-extension@2x.png" >}}